-Kira Shepherd is the executive director at The Black Institute.
+Kira Shepherd is the executive director of The Black Institute.
 Prior to becoming the Executive Director, Kira served as the Director of Campaigns and Organizing for TBI.
-In this role, she led the organization’s immigrant rights, low-wage worker and economic justice work.
+In this role, she led the organization’s immigrant rights, the low-wage worker, and economic justice work.
 Before coming to TBI, Kira was a Campaign Manager at ColorOfChange.org, where she worked on the organization’s American Legislative Exchange Council (ALEC) national campaign.
 Kira’s work with the ALEC campaign exposed ALEC’s involvement in the passing of discriminatory voter ID laws and led to over 50 corporate funders ending their financial support of ALEC.

-Kira also worked at the University of Pennsylvania’s Annenberg Pubic Policy Center where she managed a city-wide youth advocacy project that was instituted in every public high school in Philadelphia.
+Kira also worked at the University of Pennsylvania’s Annenberg Public Policy Center where she managed a city-wide youth advocacy project that was instituted in every public high school in Philadelphia.
 During this time she co-founded the Anti-Displacement Solidarity Committee (ADSC), a volunteer organization built by women of color who worked to combat government-forced displacement via eminent domain abuse, as well as steep rises in property taxes.
-Kira has also worked for Families for Freedom, a human rights organization by and for families facing and fighting deportation, and Make the Road New York, the largest member-led economic justice group in New York.
+Kira has also worked with Families for Freedom, a human rights organization by and for families facing and fighting deportation, and Make the Road New York, the largest member-led economic justice group in New York.

 Kira graduated from Rutgers University School of Law, Newark with a Juris Doctorate degree.